chocolatey/docs/input/en-us/troubleshooting.md

 * For your next step in troubleshooting, please see [403 unauthorized issues](#im-getting-a-403-unauthorized-issue-when-attempting-to-use-the-community-package-repository).

-If you have determined all of this is good to go, take a look at what Chocolatey tells you when you run with `-dv --noop` and see how it is setting sources, etc.
+If you have determined all of this is good to go, take a look at what Chocolatey tells you when you run with `--debug --verbose --noop` and see how it is setting sources, etc.

 ### Access to the path is denied.